-Gedeon Richter Nyrt., Hungary’s biggest drugmaker, rebounded from the lowest level in almost six months after its U.S. partner, Forest Laboratories Inc. (FRX), applied to register a drug discovered by Richter.
+Gedeon Richter Nyrt., Hungary’s biggest drugmaker, rebounded from the lowest level in almost six months after its U.S. partner, Forest Laboratories Inc. (FRX:US), applied to register a drug discovered by Richter.

 The shares rose 0.3 percent to 35,665 forint, paring its decline this month to 12 percent.
 The benchmark BUX stock index in which Richter has a 19 percent weighting fell 1 percent today.